-- The role of a CSA The Clery Act is a federal law that requires the institution to identify individuals and organizations that meet the definition of a campus security authority.
+- 1) The role of a CSA The Clery Act is a federal law that requires the institution to identify individuals and organizations that meet the definition of a campus security authority.
 CSAs have an important role in complying with the law.
-CSA crime reports are used by MDC: - To fulfill its responsibility to annually disclose Clery crime statistics. - To issue timely warnings for Clery crimes that pose a serious or continuing threat to the campus community. - Providing reporting materials Good recordkeeping can help minimize the chances of double reporting crimes.
-Materials include: - Descriptions, a map, or both, of the school's Clery geography. - A list of Clery crimes and definitions. - Hard copy or electronic Crime Report forms for documenting criminal incidents. - 3) Discuss the importance of documentation Explain that if CSAs are unsure whether an incident is a Clery crime, or even if it's criminal in nature, they should report it. - Stress the importance of providing as much information about a criminal incident as possible to aid law enforcement and to categorize the crime. - Explain that CSA crime reports should include personally identifying information if available.
-This is important for law enforcement purposes and to avoid double counting crimes.
-The Clery statistical disclosures based on those reports, however, must be kept anonymous; no personally identifying information will be disclosed.
+CSA crime reports are used by MDC: - To fulfill its responsibility to annually disclose Clery crime statistics. - To issue timely warnings for Clery crimes that pose a serious or continuing threat to the campus community. - Providing reporting materials Good recordkeeping can help minimize the chances of double reporting crimes. - 3) Discuss the importance of documentation Explain that if CSAs are unsure whether an incident is a Clery crime, or even if it's criminal in nature, they should report it. - 4) Emphasize the need for timely report submission